nosmasa/MAS_analyses-sex-time-and-group-effects--FAIR-Review-/README.md

 3. Run the Analyses - The MATLAB script performs the following steps:

    a) Run MC-PLS of Raw Subcortical Volumes: Compares diagnostic groups across time and sex.
    b) Generate Figures 1 and 2 (LV1 and LV2 for raw data).
    c) Convert Raw Volumes to ICV-Adjusted Volumes: Residualizes subcortical brain volumes for intracranial volume (ICV).
    d) Run MC-PLS on these ICV-adjusted volumes: Compares diagnostic groups across time and sex (2 visits).
    e) Generate Figures 3a and 3b (LV1 and LV2 for residualized data).
    f) Run MC-PLS of Non-Converters Only: : Compares diagnostic groups across time and sex (N = 85).
     - Filters out participants who converted to MCI/AD.

-   g) Generates Figures 4a and 4b (LV1 and LV2 for non-converters).
+   g) Generate Figures 4a and 4b (LV1 and LV2 for non-converters).